Description

 Notes

-- Make Ahead & Freezing Instructions: You can make these bars and the frosting 1 day in advance; store the bars, covered, at room temperature overnight and store the frosting, covered, in the refrigerator.
-Frost before cutting and serving.
-You can also freeze the unfrosted bars for up to 3 months.
-Thaw overnight in the refrigerator, frost, cut, and serve.
+- Make Ahead Instructions: You can make these bars and the frosting 1 day in advance.
+Store the bars, covered, at room temperature overnight and store the frosting, covered, in the refrigerator.
+Bring the frosting to room temperature and give it a quick mix before using.

 - Cream: Cream or half-and-half makes for the creamiest, fluffiest frosting, but whole milk also works.